 Your personal statement is one of the most crucial aspects of your application.
 Start early so that you have plenty of time to edit, revise, and refine.

-The key difference between the TMDSAS and AMCAS personal statement is that you only have 5000 characters versus 5300 characters.
-This may sound like a lot, but you’ll be surprised just how fast those 5000 characters go once you start telling your story.
+The key difference between the TMDSAS and AMCAS personal statement is that you have only 5,000 characters, whereas AMCAS allows 5,300.
+This may sound like a lot, but you’ll be surprised by just how fast those 5,000 characters go once you start telling your story.

-If you plan to apply to schools in Texas and outside of Texas, make sure your personal statement is 5000 characters or less so that you can use the same personal statement for both application types.
+If you plan to apply to schools in Texas and outside of Texas, make sure your personal statement is 5,000 characters or fewer so that you can use the same personal statement for both application types.

 3. Letters of Recommendation

-Letters of recommendation let admissions committees know what respected professionals think of you.
-They play a critical role in your application since they provide an objective perspective into the kind of person and student you are.
+TMDSAS letters of recommendation let admissions committees know what respected professionals think of you.
+They play a critical role in your application, as they provide an objective perspective on who you are as a person, a student, and a future doctor.

 Work on building relationships with professors and mentors as soon as possible to ensure you receive strong letters of recommendation.
 Even a neutral letter can hurt your application and weaken your chances of getting into your desired medical school.

 Don’t worry about obtaining as many letters as you can.
 It’s better to focus on quality versus quantity.
-While we recommend you aim for 4-5 letters in total for the AMCAS application, TMDSAS only allows you to submit 3-4 letters.
+While we recommend aiming for 4-5 letters in total for the AMCAS and AACOMAS applications, TMDSAS allows only 3-4 letters.

 TMDSAS Letters of Recommendation